maxproske/learn-aws/README.md

 ## Not Cool Things

-- It's a Rube Goldberg machine of services
+- It's a Rube Goldberg machine of managed services
+- Each service has its own UI, docs, and learning curve
 - Feels like a headless CMS with structured content and permissions for DevOps
 - The best series is only 5 months old and already outdated
 - Vendor lock-in